 Introduction to Python Exceptions

-- Error: A problem in the code which makes the program stop.
+- Error: A problem in the code that halts program execution.

-- Exception: A special kind of error that can be handled.
+- Exception: A special type of error that can be caught and handled.

 Real-world Analogy